 Human hair is considered a waste material in most parts of the world, and its accumulation in waste streams causes several environmental risks.
 Is there any justifiable use for human hair?

-When you get your hair trimmed, you might assume that it will end up as waste disposed of in the garbage.
-If you own or know someone who owns a set of hair salons or barbershops, you may wonder where you should dispose of or use the hairs that your customers have cut.
+When you trim your hair, you might assume it will end up as waste disposed of in the garbage.
+If you own or know someone who owns a set of hair salons or barbershops, you may wonder where you should dispose of or use the hairs your customers have cut.

 In addition to being considered as one’s crowning glory, natural hair is also well-known for its environmentally beneficial uses.